-Do you remember transistor radios?
-It was not so long ago when transistor radios used to be a regularpart of our everyday life.
+The Digital Music Distribution Revolution: Do you remember transistor radios?
+It was not so long ago when transistor radios used to be a regular part of our everyday life.
 The mobility of transistor radios (okay, admit it, radios were the first true ‘mobile’ devices) was one of the major reasons behind its popularity.
 Transistor radio was a great companion, but like many other things of the eighties and nineties, it met its demise too.
 Now, when the ubiquitous Internet has been taken for granted, we are witnessing the rebirth of transistor radio in the form of Digital Streaming Radio.
 Streaming services are rapidly gaining popularity.
 Widespread use of smart devices is driving the growth of streaming radio and we can fairly assume that it will continue to grow in coming years.

-What does it mean and why opt for it?
+What does it mean for the music industry?

 Digital streaming radio is a new form of music distribution service that uses specific streaming technology that seamlessly transmits music to devices.
 According to a report by Nielsen, digital music consumption habit in the US is quickly shifting from downloads to streaming.
 From the first half of 2013, on-demand streaming increased by 42% and totaled 70 billion plays in the first half of 2014.
 This staggering growth in streaming had a catastrophic impact on music market revenue as digital track sales fell 13% to 593.6 million and album sales fell 11.6% to 53.8 million.

 Streaming music beats digital downloads on several fronts: it’s cost-effective, requires no storage space, and there are a number of options to choose from such as Pandora, Spotify or Beats Music.
 As the web is marching towards the Internet of Things where everything will be connected, digital streaming radio is looking like a lifestyle certainty.

 The Digital Music Distribution Revolution: Whose future depends on it?